 Preserved: 1956 Ford Customline Country Sedan – Sold?

-May 11, 2021 Update – We just confirmed the listing for this “Classifind” expired, so with no replacement found we’re assuming this ride “Sold?”
-While this one got away, please reach out either by email or call Rudy directly if you’d like to be informed when we come across something similar.
+November 19, 2021 Update – We just confirmed the listing for this “Classifind” expired, so with no replacement found we’re assuming this ride “Sold?”
+While this one got away, please reach out either by email or call us directly if you’d like to be informed when we come across something similar.

 Ford’s Country Sedan was a full-size station wagon the company built in the United States from 1952 until 1974.
 It was part of the U.S. Ford full-size car line available each year.
 Throughout those years, The Country Sedan was the mid-trim station wagon in the U.S. Ford range.
 Unlike the Country Squire, the Country Sedan featured plain body sides.
 As a full-size wagon, it could carry up to 9 passengers, if so equipped.
 The Country Sedan was based on the Customline from 1952 to 1954.
 Beginning in 1955, Ford spun their station wagons into their own series and the Country Sedan continued to represent the mid-trim level station wagon